danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ## Add Karafka Gem

-Now we need to enhance the Rails application so that it can consume messages from the `inventory_management_product_updates` Kafka topic.
+The Rails application needs to be enhanced so that it can consume messages from the `inventory_management_product_updates` Kafka topic.
 We're going to use the [Karafka](https://karafka.io/docs/) gem to make the integration relatively easy.
 Some of the benefits of this gem include:
 * Abstracts complexities of working directly with the Kafka protocol.
 * Leverages [multithreading](https://karafka.io/docs/Concurrency-and-multithreading/) to achieve concurrency and high performance.
 * Integrates easily with Rails, following [routing](https://karafka.io/docs/Routing/) style conventions.